Transparency and Professionalism of Drug Reimbursement Policy

 Policy & Insititutional ChangeBetter Institutional Processes

-Slovakia spent a total of €1.1 billion of public money in 2015 on medicines (reimbursed to health insurance companies).
+Slovakia spent a total of €1.1 billion of public funds in 2015 on medicines (reimbursed to health insurance companies).
 This is more than the annual budgets for the Ministries of Defence and Culture combined.

 The categorisation of medicines is a key part of the decision-making process on drug expenditure.
 The health care system decides whether medicines are subject to full or partial public health compensation.

 Given the high level of spending, TI Slovakia has been working to increase the transparency of the categorisation process.
-It believes that the process should be subject to transparency standards that allow for the widest possible public scrutiny.
-In particular, scrutiny around the entry of innovative, uncategorised medicines, medical device and dietetic foods.
+It believes that the process should be subject to transparency standards that allow for the ´biggest-possible public scrutiny.
+In particular, scrutiny around the approval of innovative, uncategorised medicines, medical devices and dietetic foods.

-Annually, the Ministry of Health receives near one hundred requests from pharmaceutical companies and other manufacturers to categorise a new drug, with decisions made by expert working groups on pharmacoeconomics.
+Annually, the Ministry of Health receives around one hundred requests from pharmaceutical companies and other manufacturers to categorise a new drug, decisions that are being made by expert working groups on pharmaeconomics.

 TI Slovakia has studied this process with a view to making recommendations designed to improve transparency and accountability.

-- Declarations of conflicts of interest of advisory group members is missing.
+- Declarations of conflicts of interest of advisory group members are missing.

 - The decisions are insufficiently justified and do not allow for control or public debate.

-- Advisory group membership is free, although they decide millions of euros per year, which increases the risk of bad or corrupt decisions.
+- Advisory group membership is free, although the group has the decision-making authority over millions of public means per year, which increases the vulnerability to bad or corrupt decisions.

-- Data on estimates from pharmaceutical companies and other manufacturers are not very reliable, which may undermine the quality of decision-making on funding priorities,
+- Data on estimates from pharmaceutical companies and other manufacturers is not very reliable, which may undermine the quality of the decision-making on funding priorities.

 - Introduce mandatory public declarations of conflicts of interest for the evaluators of drug applications.

-- To publish more detailed minutes on the discussions for/against the inclusion of medicines.
+- Publish more detailed protocols on the discussions for and against the inclusion of medicines.

 - Control the consumption of newly categorised medicines and the financial impact on the public health insurance as opposed to categorisation assumptions.

 - Publish categorisation procedures in a more user-friendly form.